jhpyle/docassemble/_docs/fields.md

 ## <a name="help"></a>`help`

 You can provide contextual help to the user regarding the meaning of a field using the `help` field modifier.
-The label will be green to indicate that it can be clicked on, and the value of `help` will appear on the screen when the user clicks the green text.
+A question mark icon can be clicked on to show the `help` text in a popup.
 You can use [Mako] templates within `help` text.

 {% include side-by-side.html demo="text-help" %}